Tamil Indonesians

 Tamil Indonesians are persons from Indian Tamil ancestry living in Indonesia.
-Majority of them live in Medan in North Sumatra while there are small community in other parts of the country such as Jakarta, Aceh, Riau, Riau Islands and Bali.
+The majority of them live in Medan in North Sumatra while there are small community in other parts of the country such as Jakarta, Aceh, Riau, Riau Islands, and Bali.
 It is estimated that there are around 25,000 PIOs/NRIs living in Indonesia of which the Indian expatriate community registered with the Embassy and Consulate in Medan numbers around 30,000.

 History

 Pre-colonial era

 A group of Tamil workers were brought from India by the Dutch for working on plantation sectors in Medan, 1920s.